-Based upon the reviews and discussions described above. the report of the independent auditors, the Audit Committee has recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2003 for filing with the Securities and Exchange Commission.
-The Audit Committee also has recommended, and the Board of Directors also has approved, subject to stockholder ratification, the selection of Moss Adams LLP as the Company's independent auditors for the fiscal year ending December 31, 2004.
+Based upon the reviews and discussions described above, and the report of the independent registered public accounting firm, the Audit Committee has recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2004 for filing with the Securities and Exchange Commission.
+The Audit Committee also has recommended, and the Board of Directors also has approved, subject to stockholder ratification, the selection of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2005.

-Dated: April 16, 2004
+Dated: April 13, 2005